krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Playing a bit with reselect library.
 Working with react & redux actions.

 **Thoughts:** Reselect is a great tool.
 Also the more I wrote tests the more I'm confident that my code works.

+## Day 33: February 6, 2018

+**Today's Progress:** Read day - algorithms & YDKJ.

+**Thoughts:** You don't know JS gives me a headache about `this` keyword in JS.
+I also started working through algo book.